agusalex/python-flask-rest-api/README.md

 # Sprocket API
-Flask Web Application with Docker.
+Flask Web Application running on Docker.

+## Overview
 It handles Sprocket and sprocket factories chart data through its **/factories** and **/sprocket** endpoints.

-## Overview

 This is a Flask web application that is containerized using Docker.
 Using SQLAlchemy it can run either on PostgresSQL or Sqlite database.

 ## Requirements